Open Saturated Sets Without Holonomy: The Schwartzmann-Sullivan asymptotic cycles

-Varying the regular monodromy $g$ within its isotopy class will give different cones $\C_{g}$ and $\Ck_{g}$.
-One of our main goals is to show that, when $\dim M=3$, there is a maximal one and that, in the smooth case, it corresponds to the Handel-Miller monodromy $h$ in this isotopy class.
-Roughly speaking, this means that the Handel-Miller monodromy has the ``tightest'' dynamics in its isotopy class, determining the ``narrowest'' homology cone $\C'_{h}$.
+Varying the monodromy $g$ within its isotopy class will give different cones $\C_{g}=\C_{\XX_{g}}$ and $\Ck_{g}=\Ck_{\XX_{g}}$.
+In Sections~\ref{HMcones} and~\ref{HMcones1}, when $\dim M=3$, we use the Handel-Miller theory~\cite{cc:hm} to find a monodromy $h$ which gives maximal cones $\C_{h}$ and $\Ck_{h}$ among all cones given by monodramy maps in the isotopy class of $g$.
+The monodromy $h$ has the ``tightest'' dynamics in its isotopy class, and determines the minimal dual homology cones.

+There is a serious smoothness problem with this monodromy $h$ given by Handel-Miller theory~\cite{cc:hm}.
+But $h$ is not unique in its isotopy class and a suitable choice will give a strongly transverse $\LL_{h}$ which is smooth except at finitely many closed leaves in $\XX_{h}$ where it is only of class $\COO$.
+Since the Schwartzmann-Sullivan theory works when $\XX$ is only integral to a $\CO$ line field, all will be well.

 The notations $\C_{g}$, $\Ck_{g}$ and $\C'_{g}$, suggest dependence only on $g$, rather than on the choice of $\XX_{g}$.
-In Subsection~\ref{indchoice}, we will see that this is correct when $\dim M=3$.
+In Section~\ref{indchoice}, we will see that this is correct when $\dim M=3$.
 At the level of currents, the notation $\CC_{g}$ is a bit of an abuse.